mb0/xelf-old/DESIGN.md

 and comfortable user experience.
 Functions are called only if all their arguments are successfully resolved and then use their declaration environment for evaluation.

+If the last function parameter has an arr or list type, it can be called as variadic parameter - meaning multiple elemement arguments can be used instead of the expected indexer argument.
+When exactly one argument is used that is convertible to the list or arr type it is used-as, in other cases it is treated as element.

 Resolvers that need to have control over type checking or can partially resolve their arguments must be implemented as form resolver.